HMC-Makerspace/MAKE/README.md

 `mongodump --uri="mongodb://127.0.0.1:27017" --db make --out make_backup`

 ### Pushing Changes to Server
-After committing your changes to the repo, you can push them to production by first SSHing into the server and navigating to the MAKE directory.
-Then run `git pull` to pull the changes from the repo.
+After committing your changes to the repo, you can push them to production by first SSHing into the server using `ssh ethan@make.hmc.edu` and navigating to the MAKE directory.
+The password should be known by the Head Steward team.
+After logging in, run `git pull` to pull the changes from the repo.

-If you've made changes to any Python files, you'll need to restart the server by running `screen -r make` to reattach to the screen first.
+If you've made changes to any Python files, you'll need to restart the server by running `screen -r make` to reattach to the server screen.
 Then, press `CTRL + A`, let go, and then press `D`, to leave the screen and then run  `python3 main.py --prod` to start the server again.
-If no changes were made to Python files, the server will automatically restart with the new changes.
+If no changes were made to Python files, the server will automatically restart with the new changes, and this step can be skipped.